stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ``GH_READWRITE`` access descriptor denoting an update to the relevant fields.
 This example also demonstrates how to only colour loops over continuous function spaces when transformations are applied.

+.. _lfric-ro-function-space:

+Read-Only Function Spaces
+^^^^^^^^^^^^^^^^^^^^^^^^^

+LFRic supports the concept of a **read-only function space**.
+Such a function space must not be modified by any kernels contained within `invoke` calls (i.e. within any code that PSyclone is responsible for).
+Further, a read-only function space must contain clean halos in order to avoid any halo exchanges if the associated field is accessed within a kernel where redundant computation is performed.

+The primary reason for including a read-only function space is that it does not need any halo-exchange support e.g. it does not require a routing table, which can reduce the memory footprint.

+Currently ``Wchi`` is the only read-only function space in LFRic.

+As a read-only function space is not modified, it does not matter whether it is classified as continuous or discontinuous.
+LFRic therefore treats read-only as a third function space category.

 Optional Field Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^